-Graduates have extensive knowledge about how the people, concepts, and technology work together to create a movie.
-In addition to learning the role of each person on a film set, you'll learn production by studying other movies.
-The film production major offers a systematic and thorough approach in learning the craft and aesthetics of motion picture production in both traditional and digital film formats.
+Film Production majors and minors learn how the people, concepts and technology work together to create a movie.
+In addition to learning the role of each person on a film set, students study a variety of films to gain production knowledge.
+The Film Production program offers a systematic and thorough approach in learning the craft and aesthetics of motion picture production in both traditional and digital film formats.

-Early in the program, you'll develop and execute your own projects.
-As you progress through the program, you may continue to make your own films or focus on different areas of interest, like directing, producing, cinematography, editing, animation and visual effects...and explore these areas in a variety of disciplines, such as narrative, documentary, experimental and independent production.
+Early in the program, students develop and execute their own projects.
+Progressing through the Film Production curriculum, undergraduates continue to make their own films or focus on different areas of interest such as directing, producing, editing, animation or visual effects.

 Points of Distinction